 The newspaper is quoting a senior official in the Risk Management agency who says; the José Joaquín de Olmedo International Airport serving Guayaquil, has NOT been closed - that was just a rumour - it's operating as normal.

 Here's the website for the airport with a departure board, presently showing most flights are (en horario) on time.

 The airport information line is (593) 4 216 9000 but you'll need a fluent Spanish speaker.

-Phil (world nomads) almost 7 years ago
+Phil (world nomads) about 7 years ago